H-back: Name

-The name H-back can be confusing, because the H-back rarely carries the ball as running backs do; instead, the H-back plays a position similar to a tight end.
+The name H-back can be confusing, because the H-back rarely carries the ball as halfbacks do; instead, the H-back plays a position similar to a tight end or fullback.
 The name stems from the playbook notation in use at the time the position was developed.
 Under the system used by Joe Gibbs – and indeed, by many teams then as now – the standard set of eligible ball carriers consisted of three receivers and three backs.
 The three receivers, the split end, tight end, and flanker, were labeled "X", "Y", and "Z" on play diagrams.
 The three backs, quarterback, halfback, and fullback, were labeled "Q", "H", and "F".
-Gibbs' innovation was to move one of the backs up near the line of scrimmage, to act as an extra tight end.
+Gibbs' innovation was to move one of the backs up near the line of scrimmage, to act as an extra blocker.
 At the time the system was developed, the best running back on the Redskins' roster was John Riggins, a fullback.
-Since Riggins and quarterback Joe Theismann were vital to the team at the time, the lesser used halfback was removed and replaced with an extra tight end.
-The standard notation was retained; however, this new tight end was still assigned the "H" symbol on play diagrams, hence the name "H-back" for the position.
+Since Riggins and quarterback Joe Theismann were vital to the team at the time, the lesser used halfback was removed and replaced with an extra blocker.
+The standard notation was retained; however, this new blocker was still assigned the "H" symbol on play diagrams, hence the name "H-back" for the position.
 Like a flanker, the H-back was set back from the line of scrimmage, and the role was often played by an athletic tight end.
 The H-back often has to be versatile; as a backfield member, they can be lined up to act as a lead blocker on running plays.
 However, the H-back also fills the roles of a traditional tight end, catching passes over the middle and pass blocking when needed.